As devs who spend the majority of our time coding on OSX and Linux, we were curious what a modern command-line setup might look like on Windows.

 - Syntax highlighting whenever you start typing commands.
 Clearly indicates syntax errors with a red ">" character.

-- Highly customisable key bindings
+- Highly customizable key bindings

 - Bash-style autocompletion